This Breakthrough Twice-Yearly Injection Shows 96% Efficacy Against HIV

 “I think there’s more exploration needed to understand injection site reactions within the trial.
 Those data will absolutely be forthcoming,” said Professor Kelley.

 “One potential challenge may be persistence.
 We’ve never had a six-month product before.
 It remains uncertain how this will be implemented long-term in clinical settings.
-When we think about how frequently we touch people on oral prep right now, and injectable cabotegravir, and transitioning to something that is much longer term, it remains to be seen how that will work and how we’ll keep people engaged when we don’t actually have to engage them very much,” added Professor Kelley.
+When we think about how frequently we touch people on oral prep and injectable cabotegravir right now, transitioning to something that is longer term, it remains to be seen how that will work.
+How do we keep people engaged when we don’t actually have to engage them very much,” added Professor Kelley.

 What now?